SteveMarshall/stevemarshall.github.io/cv.md

-Developed and maintained the public web sites (including fujitsu-siemens.com and 30+ international variants) and the award-winning bespoke intranet portal software (one of Nielsen-Norman Group's 'Ten Best Intranets' of 2003), along with other key business systems.
+Developed and maintained the public web sites (including fujitsu-siemens.com and 30+ international variants) and the award-winning bespoke intranet portal software (one of Nielsen-Norman Group's 'Ten Best Intranets' of 2003), among other systems.

 ## Notable personal projects